kumuluz/kumuluzee-samples/kumuluzee-jcache/README.md

             maximum:
               size: 2
 ```
-Cache will take `String` as a key and `InvocieData` object as value.
+Cache will take `String` as a key and `InvoiceData` object as value.
 Entries eagerly expire after 15 seconds and maximum number of entries in cache is 2.

-The first method only stores data to cache and returns the same data.
+Let's implement `InvoiceService`.
+The put method only stores data to cache and returns the same data.
 We want to use the path ID parameter as the cache key, so we annotate it with `@CacheKey`.
 We want to store the POST body as value, so we annotate it with `@CacheValue`.
 ```java
 @CachePut(cacheName = "invoices")
 @Override